 In 1973, Robert Metcalfe wrote a formal memo at Xerox PARC describing Ethernet, a networking system that was based on the Aloha network, developed in the 1960s by Norman Abramson and colleagues at the University of Hawaii.
 In July 1976, Robert Metcalfe and David Boggs published their paper "Ethernet: Distributed Packet Switching for Local Computer Networks" and collaborated on several patents received in 1977 and 1978.
 In 1979 Robert Metcalfe pursued making Ethernet an open standard.

-In 1976 John Murphy of Datapoint Corporation created ARCNET, a token-passing network first used to share storage devices.
+In 1976 John Murphy of Data point Corporation created ARCNET, a token-passing network first used to share storage devices.

 In 1995 the transmission speed capacity for Ethernet increased from 10 Mbit/s to 100 Mbit/s.
 By 1998, Ethernet supported transmission speeds of a Gigabit.
 The ability of Ethernet to scale easily (such as quickly adapting to support new fiber optic cable speeds) is a contributing factor to its continued use as of 2015